extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/drop_unprovision.rst

 drop_unprovision
 ~~~~~~~~~~~~~~~~

 **Description**: This workflow accomplishes the task of allowing traffic back on a specified interface by first deleting the deny ACL currently on that interface.
-If may also delete the acl, if it is empty.
+It may also delete the acl, if it is empty.

 .. table::